hiowatah/Yelp-Review-Generator/README.md

 ## Initial EDA

 I wanted to see what types of reviews users found to be funny, cool, and useful.
+These reviews can provide additional insight on constructing reviews that users find helpful.
 Please see below for the top reviews from my initial scrape.

 <p align="center">
   <u><b> Funniest and Cool Review </b></u>